-In select instances, students who are matriculated doctoral candidates at other institutions and who do not wish to enroll in a degree program, may be permitted to register as non-degree special students.
-Typically, non-degree special students are international students who have received a scholarship to conduct one year of doctoral research at a university in the United States.
+In select instances, students who are matriculated doctoral candidates at other institutions and who do not wish to enroll in a degree program may be permitted to register as non-degree special students.

-Postbaccalaureate applicants who are not degree candidates elsewhere but who wish to take non-degree graduate-level courses at Columbia should contact the School of Professional Studies instead at 203 Lewisohn Hall or (212) 854-9666.
+Post-baccalaureate applicants who are not doctoral degree candidates elsewhere, but who wish to take non-degree graduate-level courses at Columbia, should contact the School of Professional Studies at 203 Lewisohn Hall or (212) 854-9666.

 Admissions Deadlines for Non-Degree Students